FL-ECHE/PeprMint_Pipeline_nonredundant/README.md

 mamba env create -f environment.yml
 ```

-Now activate the environement and install the package to make it visible everywhere in the system:
+Now activate the environment and install the package to make it visible everywhere in the system:
 ```bash
 mamba activate peprmint
 pip install -e .